AustinScola/AustinScola/README.md

 ## State-Machine Policy

-If life is a state-machine, my policy is to try to select actions which have larger higher derivates of change and productive value.
-(Thought it is true that the number of derivates is somewhat bounded by the finiteness of human life-spans and the ultimate heat death of the universe.)

-When it comes to software engineering, software engineers can write code which massively helps subsets of humans.
-While I find that amazing and enticing, the next derivative of that is to write code which helps software engineers (and other humans) write code; that is what I aim to do.

-This pursuit has the added benefit that the tools can be used to improve themselves.
-Let that sink in for a second...
+If life is a state-machine, then currently, my policy for action selection biases the following:
+- larger higher derivates of change
+- strategic risk embracement
+- a simulated annealing style approach to balancing the exploration vs. exploitation tradeoff

 [1]: https://github.com/AustinScola/AustinScola/blob/master/REFERENCES.md#hello-friend